Loops are one of the things that make computers so utterly brilliant: the ability to repeat some simple task billions of

-Today you have only five one-minute videos to watch, just to make sure you have time to watch videos twice if you need to.
+Today you have three tutorials to work through, plus a summary and a checkpoint.
 Once you’ve completed each video you can read the optional extra section, and there’s a short test to help make sure you’ve understood what was taught.